Seeed-Studio/wiki-documents/docs/BeagleV-Make-File-System-Compile-uboot-Kernal.md

 **Note:** In this guide, **Ubuntu 20.04 LTS** is installed on the **host PC**.

-## Set Up Compile Environment
+## Set Up Compilation Environment

-First we need to set up the compile environment.
-There are 2 methods to do this.
-You can begin with the first method and if that fails, you can move on to the second method.
+First we need to set up the compilation environment.
+There are 3 ways to do this.
+You can use any method of your choice.
+Please note the following, according to the method you use.

+- Method 1: Use pre-compiled cross-compile.
+To compile using this method, use **CROSS_COMPILE=riscv64-unknown-linux-gnu-**
+- Method 2: Set up your own cross-compile.
+To compile using this method, use **CROSS_COMPILE=riscv64-linux-gnu-**
+- Method 3: Use Docker Fedora cross-compile.
+To compile using this method, use **CROSS_COMPILE=riscv64-linux-gnu-**

+In this guide, method 2 is used, where **CROSS_COMPILE=riscv64-linux-gnu-**

-### Method 1 - Using Pre-Compiled Cross-Compile (riscv64-unknown-linux-gnu-gcc)
+### Method 1 - Use Pre-Compiled Cross-Compile (riscv64-unknown-linux-gnu-gcc)

 - **Step 1.** Click [this link](https://files.seeedstudio.com/wiki/BeagleV/gcc10.2.0.tar.xz) to download a pre-compiled compiler (riscv64-unknown-linux-gnu-gcc)